 On July 21, 1886, ʻIolani Palace led the way with the first electric lights in the kingdom and Kalākaua invited the public to attend a lighting ceremony on the palace grounds, attracting 5,000 spectators.
 The Royal Hawaiian Band entertained, refreshments were served, and the king paraded his troops around the grounds.
 The total cost of building and furnishing the new palace was $343,595.

-In 1887, Kalakaua was forced by death to sign the "Bayonet Constitution", restricting him of his powers which eventually led to the downfall of the kingdom, when his sister who became Queen drafted a new Constitution to replace it.
+Extravagant expenditures and his plans for a Polynesian confederation played into the hands of annexationists who were already working towards a United States takeover of Hawaiʻi.
+In 1887, he was pressured under threat to sign a new constitution that made the monarchy a little more than a figurehead position, it became known as the "Bayonet Constitution", which restricted him of his powers and eventually led to the downfall of the kingdom, when his sister who became Queen drafted a new Constitution to replace it.

 Kalakaua was married to the Chiefess Kapiʻolani, but never had any children.
 He issued the titles of Prince to his wife's nephew's, David Kawānanakoa, Kuhio Kalanianaʻole and Edward Keli'iahonui and became very fond of them.

 Later, while the king was in San Francisco he became very ill, he slipped into a coma and died of inflammation of the kidneys on January 20, 1891.
 The legal heir to the throne was his sister, Princess Lydia Kamakaʻeha who became Queen under the title of Liliʻuokalani.

 The king's remains were buried in the Royal Mausoleum at Mauna ʻAla on February 15, 1891.